jcs-instructor/mobtimer/CONTRIBUTING.md

 - Press CTRL + SHIFT + P to open the Command Palette
 - Search for "Tasks: Run Task"
 - Run task "mobtimer step 3 - start watch"
-  - If get compilation or runtime errors, consider running task "mobtimer all steps"
+  - If get compilation or runtime errors, consider running task "mobtimer all steps" or re-running the failed tasks

 ## Making Code Changes